-DAGMAR EHLING / SCIENCE PHOTO LIBRARY DAGMAR EHLING / SCIENCE PHOTO LIBRARY
+MARK DE FRAEYE / SCIENCE PHOTO LIBRARY MARK DE FRAEYE / SCIENCE PHOTO LIBRARY

 Oriental pulse diagnosis.
-Patient undergoing oriental pulse diagnosis.
-The hands of a Chinese medicine practitioner are finding the pulse by lightly pressing three fingers along the radial artery on the inside of the wrist.
+Medical practitioner finding a patient's pulse by lightly pressing his fingers along the radial artery on the inside of his wrist.
 Different pulses are found by pressing a little deeper, and the procedure is then repeated on the other wrist, giving a total of twelve pulses.
 Each pulse is interpreted in terms of its strength and quality.
-On the basis of these results, the practitioner decides where the body's energy (Qi) imbalances lie and corrects them.
+On the basis of these results and a general examination, the practitioner decides where imbalances in the body's energy, or Qi, lie and corrects them.
 Photographed in Dr Bae's Clinic in Kwangju, South Korea.

 Model release not available.
 Property release not required.